After retracing your steps and checking every nook and cranny, the panic sets in—

 How long will the delay last?

 It can now take up to 13 weeks from applying until your replacement passport is delivered to your home.
-Even with expedited service, the processing time still takes up to 9 weeks door-to-door.
+Even with the expedited passport service, the processing time still takes up to 9 weeks door-to-door.

 Pro tip: If traveling due to the death or hospitalization of an immediate family member, you may qualify for life-or-death passport service, where you’ll receive a new US passport within 72 hours.
 Call the National Passport Processing Center at 1-877-487-2778 (between the hours of 8 AM and 5 PM) or 202-647-4000 (after regular business hours) to make an appointment at 1 of 26 regional passport agencies in the U.S.

-Losing your passport overseas is a major problem because it is only possible to return to the US with a valid passport.
-If you find yourself in this scenario, contact the nearest US embassy or consulate to report your travel document lost or stolen, and they will tell you what to do next.
+- Contact the nearest US embassy or consulate to report your travel document lost or stolen, and they will tell you what to do next.
 If your flight is tomorrow, give them your flight details so they can do their best to help you quickly.

-Next, you’ll need to fill out the DS-64 “lost or stolen passport” form along with the standard DS-11.
+- Fill out the DS-64 “lost or stolen passport” form along with the standard DS-11.
 Give the consular staff your travel itinerary (such as your plane ticket/boarding pass info) and, in the event of theft, the police report (if any).

-Show the consular officer a valid photo ID (e.g., a driver’s license) and proof of citizenship, such as your birth certificate, naturalization certificate, or an old expired passport.
+- Show the consular officer a valid photo ID (e.g., a driver’s license) and proof of citizenship, such as your birth certificate, naturalization certificate, or an old expired passport.
 And don’t worry if you’re unable to present any of these documents—the consular staff will do their best to assist you to replace your passport quickly.

 Pro tip: Since an expired passport can be used as proof of identity and proof of citizenship all in one, experienced travelers opt to carry an old passport separately from their documents in case they lose their passport during their trip.